Calculate your contribution

 Employees pay 60% of the total 1% contribution rates.

-If you are self-employed, you can choose Paid Leave Oregon coverage.
-Your coverage would be based on your net income from self-employment (income after expenses) from the prior year’s tax return, up to $168,600.
+Self-employed people who choose Paid Leave Oregon coverage pay the same rate as employees.
+We calculate your contributions based on your net income from self-employment (income after expenses) from the prior year’s tax return.
+The maximum annual wage is $176,100 for the first quarter of 2026 and $184,500 for the second quarter of 2026 through the first quarter of 2027.
 For example, if your net income from self-employment from the prior year’s income tax return was $10,000, you would pay $60 (60% of the total contribution rate of 1%) for the year.
-Your portion of the contribution payments are due quarterly, so you would pay $15 per quarter to the Oregon Employment Department.
+Your portion of the contribution payments is due quarterly, so you would pay $15 per quarter to the Oregon Employment Department.
+If your coverage starts or ends partway through a quarter, your contribution amount for that quarter will be different.

-Large employers with 25 or more employees on average pay 40% of the total 1% contribution rate on maximum wages at the social security wage index for each employee, which is $168,600.
+Large employers with 25 or more employees on average pay 40% of the total 1% contribution rate up to maximum wages at the social security wage index for each employee which is $176,100 for 2025 and $184,500 for 2026.
 For example, if you have 25 or more employees on average and $1 million in payroll, you will pay $4,000 (40% of 1%) per year and your employees will pay $6,000 (60% of 1%) per year.
 This is a total contribution of $10,000 for the year.
 Use the contributions calculator to estimate how much you'll pay.
-Reminder: Small employers with fewer than 25 employees on average don’t have to pay the employer contribution unless they have received an assistance grant in the last 2 years.
+Reminder: Small employers with fewer than 25 employees on average don’t have to pay the employer contribution unless they have received a assistance grant in the last 2 years.

 Calculator